 Certificate of Achievement: A college-awarded certificate indicating the student has satisfactorily completed the major courses in a program, but not the general education courses.
-A Certificate of Achievement (http://catalog.vcccd.edu/oxnard/graduation-requirements/earn-coa/) is not a degree.
+A Certificate of Achievement is not a degree, but is posted to the academic transcript.

-Certificate of Competency: Awarded to students who have demonstrated achievement in a set of competencies that prepares them to progress in a career path or to take non-degree applicable or degree-applicable credit courses.
-Noncredit courses included in a Certificate of Competency (http://catalog.vcccd.edu/oxnard/graduation-requirements/earn-cocy/) are offered for no cost, with the exception of textbooks and other materials, if required.
+Certificate of Competency: A Certificate of Competency is awarded to students who have demonstrated achievement in a set of competencies that prepares them to progress in a career path or to take non-degree applicable or degree-applicable credit courses.
+A certificate of competency is posted to the noncredit academic transcript.

 Certificate of Completion: Awarded to students who have satisfactorily completed a sequence of noncredit courses designed to improve employability or job opportunities.
-Noncredit courses included in a Certificate of Completion (http://catalog.vcccd.edu/oxnard/graduation-requirements/earn-cocn/) are offered for no cost, with the exception of textbooks and other materials, if required.
+A certificate of completion is posted to the noncredit academic transcript.